Photos by James DiModica and Ryan Taalbi

 It’s all of the above!

-The Road Rally is called “The best convention for songwriters, artists, and composers,” by virtually everybody who has ever attended.
-There’s so much to do and learn, that it is a little bit like Disneyland for musicians: the happiest place in the world, but you can’t do it all in just one weekend.
+The Road Rally is called “The best convention for songwriters, artists, and composers” by virtually everybody who has ever attended.
+There’s so much to do and learn, that it’s like Disneyland for musicians: the happiest place in the world, and you’ve got to there in person to reap the massive benefits!
+Join us this year: November 1 – 4 in Los Angeles!

 (left to right) TAXI’s 2017 Lifetime Achievement Award recipient Steve Dorff during his keynote interview with TAXI’s Michael Laskow.